 Matthew Galbraith (b.
 Feb.
 7, 1949) grew up in McDonald, Pennsylvania, a small town west of Pittsburgh.
 He began writing poems in his late teens and occasionally printed small volumes, which he distributed among family and friends.
-In 2000, he began a decade-long study of the life and works of Dylan Thomas, which greatly influenced the writing of Galbraith's six volumes of poetry that followed.
+In 2000, he began a decade-long study of the life and works of Dylan Thomas, which greatly influenced the writing of his six volumes of poetry that followed.
 Other influences include the poems of William Blake, Emily Dickinson, E. E. Cummings, and the lyrics of John Lennon.

 Galbraith briefly attended West Virginia University (1967–69) and majored in English literature before dropping out to immerse himself in the cultural revolution of the Vietnam War era.
 Traveling extensively throughout North America, he took on a variety of jobs in disparate places, working as a yacht dry dock laborer in Rhode Island; a Goodwill clerk in Cambridge; an orange picker in Florida; a pea picker in Delaware; a bicycle messenger in San Francisco; and an orderly, dairy worker, and carpenter in West Virginia.